pluckynumbat/dice-game-backend/README.md

 - It also separates the logs in different windows, which can help with monitoring!

 ---
+### Only if connecting to a non localhost client:
+1. Please make sure that the ports used by the services have not been blocked by the firewall
+2. Check out client side considerations [if connecting to non localhost backend](https://github.com/pluckynumbat/dice-game-client?tab=readme-ov-file#only-if-connecting-to-a-non-localhost-backend)

+---
 ### All the information you need to run is above, and the following is just more context about the various details!

 ---